Web Analytics

 What Was Broken

 PointClickCare had acquired a long-tenured platform without inheriting a coherent product foundation.
-The patient intake process had accumulated inefficiencies that weren't visible at the feature level — the workflow appeared functional but broke down in practice.
+The patient intake process had accumulated inefficiencies invisible at the feature level — the workflow appeared functional but broke down in practice.
 Separately, the platform had no design system, which meant 20+ developers were making independent interface decisions across a surface area that required consistency to be trustworthy in a clinical environment.

 What Was Hidden

 The intake inefficiencies weren't a UX problem in the surface sense — they were workflow problems that manifested in the interface.
 The actual friction was upstream of what users were clicking.
-On the design system side, the cost of the gap wasn't obvious until it was quantified: independent decisions across 20+ developers, compounded over time, represented significant redundant effort.
-The $335k annual savings estimate made the business case legible in terms leadership could act on.
+On the design system side, the cost wasn't obvious until it was quantified: independent decisions across 20+ developers, compounded over time, represented an estimated $335k in annual redundant effort.
+That number made the business case legible in terms leadership could act on.

 What Was Possible